GLOBAL MARKETS-Stocks, dollar cut losses on hope Trump can move past healthcare

 The U.S. dollar slipped, briefly falling to its lowest since November against a basket of currencies, as investors lost confidence in prospects for a U.S. fiscal spending boost under the Trump administration.

-U.S. long-dated Treasury yields fell to one-month lows, knocked by growing uncertainty about whether the Trump administration could deliver on its campaign promise to bolster the economy.
+U.S. long-dated Treasury yields fell to one-month lows on Monday, knocked by growing uncertainty about whether the Trump administration could deliver on its campaign promise to bolster the economy.

-In late trading, benchmark 10-year note price gained 7/32 to yield 2.3764 percent, down from Friday's 2.4 percent.
-Yields earlier fell to 2.348 percent, their weakest level in one month.

-"The recent hiccup on the policy front casts serious doubt on the administration's ability to push forward its ambitious policy agenda," said Bruno Braizinha, interest rates strategist at Societe Generale in New York.
+"This is just follow-through from Friday.
+There is disappointment over the inability to pass the reform of Obamacare," said Gennadiy Goldberg, interest rates strategist at TD Securities in New York.

-Oil, meanwhile, resumed its slide as investors remained uncertain whether producing nations would extend an OPEC-led output cut beyond the end of June in an effort to reduce a global glut of crude.
+Meanwhile, oil resumed its slide as investors remained uncertain whether producing nations will extend an OPEC-led output cut beyond the end of June in an effort to reduce a global glut of crude.

-(Additional reporting by Chuck Mikolajczak and Gertrude Chavez-Dreyfuss in New York and Yashaswini Swamynathan in Bengaluru; Editing by Nick Zieminski and Dan Grebler)
+(Additional reporting by Chuck Mikolajczak and Gertrude Chavez-Dreyfuss in New York and Yashaswini Swamynathan in Bengaluru; Editing by Nick Zieminski)

 * Costamare inc says plans to use net proceeds of offering for capital expenditures Source text for Eikon: Further company coverage: